cfosco/video-mem-annot/README.md

 1. `npx forever stop memento-prod` stop the server
 2. `git pull` get the changes
 3. `npm i` install any new dependencies
-4. `npm run build` recompile the code
-5. `./startforever.sh` start the server
+4. `./startforever.sh` build and start the server

 ## Browser Support
 After making a change, do `npm run lint` to check browser compatability.
 If you get a JS warning, you need to install a polyfill, import it in `ui-js-src/polyfills.js`, and list it in `ui-js-src/.eslintrc.json`.
 If you get a CSS warning, figure out if it matters (it warns if something is partially supported, but often the part you are using is supported; other times, the style is purely cosmetic).
 If it does matter, either use a different style or add a polyfill.
 Either way, add a `stylelint-disable` comment with an explanation.
 If you add a dependency, run a test in IE 11 to make sure nothing broke, as the linter does not look at third-party code.